Grandma's Boy (2006 film): Plot

-After Alex and his co-workers finish successfully testing Eternal Death Slayer 3, their boss Mr. Cheezle tells Samantha to take the boys out to eat at a vegan restaurant, but they instead make fun of the restaurant and their waiter Shilo when they arrive, and then leave to a burger shop.
+After Alex and his co-workers finish successfully testing J.P.'s new game, their boss Mr. Cheezle tells Samantha to take the boys out to eat at a vegan restaurant, but they instead make fun of the restaurant and their waiter Shilo when they arrive, and then leave to a burger shop.
 When Jeff has to use the bathroom and refuses to use the one in the restaurant, Alex is forced to take everyone to his house.

-Alex comes home to find that Lilly, Grace, and Bea drank all of his pot, which they thought was tea.
+Alex comes home to find that Lilly, Grace, and Bea drank all of his pot, which they thought was tea left by their late friend.
 When Samantha admits to smoking weed too, Alex calls up Dante and throws a wild party.
-During the party, the group prank-calls J.P. and leaves him a voicemail that makes fun of him about wanting to be a robot.
-J.P. is upset by the message and shows up at Lilly's house a couple nights later in tears.
-Feeling bad for him, Alex agrees to let him borrow his only copy of Demonik and test it out for a few days.
+During the party, Jeff hooks up with Grace and the group prank-calls J.P., in which they leave him a voicemail that makes fun of him about wanting to be a robot.
+J.P. is upset by the message, and after learning that Sam and Alex were together, he shows up at Lilly's house a couple nights later in tears.
+Alex sympathizes with him, and when J.P. noticed and played Alex's game Demonik, he agrees to let him borrow his only copy of the game and test it out for a few days.

 In retaliation for Alex making his life miserable, and having become accustomed to stealing others' ideas, J.P. steals the game and tries to pass it off as his own at work.
-Mr. Cheezle does not believe Alex when he insists the game is his since it was his only copy, so his friends call Lilly to the office.
-Because she has mastered the game already, she plays J.P. and wins to prove it belongs to Alex.
+Alex protests, proclaiming it was his game.
+With the lack of evidence and Cheezle siding with J.P., Alex quit and stormed off to Dante's where they got high on his product, during which Dante replaced his lion with a monkey trained in kung fu.
+Sam approached Lilly to find Alex and learned that Lilly knows about the game and Alex was contacted about the proof that came to light.
+At Brainasium, Lilly plays J.P. to prove J.P. a fraud, and wins after enabling a code that J.P. did not know.

-J.P. is fired by Mr. Cheezle while Alex is vindicated and creates a successful game.
-Alex and Samantha start dating.
+Cheezle sends J.P. home while Alex is vindicated and creates a successful game.
+6 months later, Alex and Samantha start dating and Demonik has hit stores everywhere and everyone is celebrating at Dante's place.

 Cast

 Production

-Principal photography took place in Los Angeles at L.A.
-Center Studios, and locations in the vicinity.
+Principal photography took place at Los Angeles Center Studios, and locations in the vicinity.

 Game developer Terminal Reality was involved in the film's production, lending footage to promote their game Demonik.
 Although the game was cancelled before the film's release the footage remained in the final cut.